We are looking for a number of Restoration Technicians across the Chicago area. Apply today for consideration.

 - Apply training to daily work

 - Carry out various laborious duties as directed by your Supervisor in a safe and efficient manner

-- Maintain a clean and safe work space at all times
+- Maintain a clean and safe workspace

 - Attend required training sessions, certification programs or participate in self-study as required